-According to our online survey, most Australian Shepherds get along with cats.
+According to our survey, most Australian Shepherds get along with cats.
 In fact, 48% of real Aussie owners said their dog gets along with cats very well.
 About 33% said they’re okay together.
 In contrast, 19% said their Aussie doesn’t get along with cats.

 Before you jump to conclusion, keep in mind that all Australian Shepherds are different.
 It’s why some get along well with cats while others don’t.